ocaml/dune/doc/dune-files.rst

 implicit_transitive_deps
 ------------------------

-By default, dune allows transitive dependencies of dependencies to be used directly when compiling OCaml.
-However, this setting can be controlled per
+By default, Dune allows transitive dependencies of dependencies used when compiling OCaml; however, this setting can be controlled per
 project:

 .. code:: scheme

     (implicit_transitive_deps <bool>)

-When set to ``false``, all dependencies that are directly used by a library or an executable must be directly added in the ``libraries`` field.
-We recommend users to experiment with this mode and report any problems.
+When set to ``false``, all dependencies directly used by a library or an executable must be added in the ``libraries`` field.
+We recommend users experiment with this mode and report any problems.

 Note that you must use ``threads.posix`` instead of ``threads`` when using this mode.
-This is not an important limitation as ``threads.vm`` are deprecated anyways.
+This isn't an important limitation, as ``threads.vm`` are deprecated anyways.

-In some situations, it's desirable to selectively preserve the behavior of transitive dependencies being available to users of a library.
-For example, if we define a library ``foo_more``, that extends ``foo``, we might want users of ``foo_more`` to immediately have ``foo`` available as well.
+In some situations, it's desirable to selectively preserve the behavior of transitive dependencies' availability to users of a library.
+For example, if we define a library ``foo_more``, that extends ``foo``, we might want ``foo_more`` users to immediately have ``foo`` available as well.
 To do this, we must define the dependency on ``foo`` as re-exported: